muhammedajask/MonthlyCashReport/README.md

 To address this issue, I have taken several steps to create a monthly cash report for September 2024 that focuses on cash card and UPI transactions.
 By streamlining this process, we can significantly reduce the time required to generate the report.

 ### Steps Taken:
-1. **Data Download**: Downloaded the transaction dataset from the workplace system, which includes various types of transactions for September 2024.
+1. **Data Download**: Downloaded the transaction dataset named **CashierSep24** from the workplace system, which includes various types of transactions for September 2024.
 2. **Data Conversion**: Converted the downloaded dataset into CSV format for easier manipulation and analysis.
 3. **Data Cleaning and Transformation**: Loaded the CSV file into Excel Power Query for data cleaning and transformation, including removing unnecessary columns and ensuring data integrity.
 4. **Column Quality Check and Filtering**: Analyzed column quality, formatted data types correctly, and filtered out null values while retaining only relevant payment modes (cash card and UPI).